Information about eduroam

-For guests visiting out campus who require a wireless connection but are not from an eduroam institute, please connect to the UCCS-Guest wireless network and follow the information provided for guest options.
+For guests visiting our campus who require a wireless connection but are not from an eduroam institute, please connect to the UCCS-Guest wireless network and follow the information provided for guest options.

 Joining the eduroam wireless network requires you to meet either one of the two conditions below...

-- You have a UCCS username and password (because you are are a student, faculty or staff member and you are on the UCCS campus - then you should connect to the UCCS-Wireless network)
+- You have a UCCS username and password (however, if you are a UCCS student, faculty or staff member and you are on the UCCS campus - then you should connect to the UCCS-Wireless network)

 .... or ....

-- You have an account through your institution, which is a participating institution with eduroam
+- You have an account through your home institution, which is a participating institution with eduroam.

 If neither of the above apply to you, please visit the UCCS-Guest information page for information regarding guest wireless access.

 As previously mentioned, the eduroam network is a shared network across the academic community.
 UCCS students, faculty, and staff while visiting a participating eduroam institution can utilize the eduroam wireless network for secure internet access.

 When connecting to the eduroam network at a participating institution, you will use your UCCS username and password for access.